It's great to have you here, Rush Limbaugh on the EIB Network, the Limbaugh Institute for Advanced Conservative Studies on a roll.

 And you have this card, and you go to the doctor, the hospital, and you give it to them.

-These Guys are sharp individuals.
+These guys are sharp individuals.

 They didn't know.

-That's by the way, ADM is Archer Daniels Midland, the originators of the Veggie Burger.
+ADM is Archer Daniels Midland, the originators of the Veggie Burger.

 I'll tell you that story, by the way.

-We gotta get back, though, take a break after this.
+Take a break after this.

 Even Barack Obama, the president, the smartest man in the world, even he said that his people had found out that buying insurance was hard.